barmac/introducing-snyk/presentation.md

 ## Goals:

-* 🤔 Understand why we use Snyk
+* Understand why we use Snyk
-* 🏎 Find out what we can achieve with Snyk
+* Find out what we can achieve with Snyk
-* 🏗 Learn how we use or can use the platform
+* Learn how to use the platform

 ---